gulfiliz/gulfiliz.github.io/_posts/2025-08-09-dostoevsky.md

 ## Crime and Punishment

-Raskolnikov is a student in St. Petersburg — brilliant, poor, starving.
+Raskolnikov is a student in St. Petersburg: brilliant, poor, starving.

-He has a theory: extraordinary men are above ordinary moral law.
+He has a theory.
+Extraordinary men are above ordinary moral law.
 Napoleon did not hesitate.
 Caesar did not hesitate.
 He is, he believes, an extraordinary man.